ThePrimeJnr/Obsidian-Notes/Introduction to Machine Learing/What is Machine Learning.md

 - Autonomous vehicles
 - Workers safety e.t.c.

-AI is the capability of Machine to perform activities with human like intelligence machine learning allows computer to learn and discovered  pattern without being programmed to do so
+- AI is the capability of Machine to perform activities with human like intelligence
+- Machine learning allows computer to learn and discovered  pattern without being programmed to do so